Stochastic thermodynamic bounds on logical circuit operation: Memory Device

 We define $\tau_\mathrm{err}$ as the time required for a memory device, initialized in one of the bistable states, to experience a bit flip memory error.
-Figure~\ref{fig:mem_device} (b) shows the average time required for a bit flip to occur $\langle\tau_\mathrm{err}\rangle$ ~\footnote{$\langle\tau_\mathrm{err}\rangle$ is computed by initializing the gate in one of the bistable states then using absorbing boundary conditions as is standard~\sct{sharpe2021nearly} to compute the probability distribution of first passage times into the inverse state.
+Figure~\ref{fig:mem_device}b shows the average time required for a bit flip to occur $\langle\tau_\mathrm{err}\rangle$ ~\footnote{$\langle\tau_\mathrm{err}\rangle$ is computed by initializing the gate in one of the bistable states then using absorbing boundary conditions as is standard \cite{sharpe2021nearly} to compute the probability distribution of first passage times into the inverse state.
 For practical reasons, because the distribution of first passage times takes the form $P(\tau_\mathrm{err})\sim e^{-k\tau_\mathrm{err}}$, for large $V_\mathrm{d}$, we use calculations at intermediate times to compute $k$ from which we calculate $P(\tau_\mathrm{err})$ and $\langle\tau_\mathrm{err}\rangle$. } as a function of the characteristic time of a single inverter.
 We observe that the rate of memory error occurrences decreases exponentially with respect to $\langle\tau_\mathrm{p}\rangle$, thus increasing the average memory stability time by roughly five orders of magnitude, from about $100$ ns to $20$ ms for $V_\mathrm{d}/V_\mathrm{T} =2$ to 5.
-The dissipation time uncertainty principle~\sct{falasco2020dissipation} puts a lower bound on the average time for a bit flip memory error to occur \ba \langle\tau_\mathrm{err}\rangle \ge \left(\beta\langle \dot{Q} \rangle\right)^{-1} \ea where $\langle \dot{Q} \rangle$ is the average rate of heat dissipation in the steady-state.
-The region restricted by this lower bound is shown as the shaded area in Fig.~\ref{fig:mem_device} (b), indicating that the inequality is satisfied, but far from saturated.
-This suggests that energy pumped into the SRAM device is efficiently directed into preserving the memory state.
-Indeed this can be quantified using a nonequilibrium version of transition state theory\sct{kuznets2021dissipation}.
-Transition state theory bounds the rate of a transition between two metastable states using the stationary distribution $P_\mathrm{ss}(V_\mathrm{out})$ and an uncorrelated estimate of the time to cross a dividing surface between the two states.
-Taking the dividing surface to be $V_\mathrm{out}=V_\mathrm{d}/2$, and the typical time to cross the barrier as $\langle \tau_\mathrm{p} \rangle$, a nonequilibrium transition state theory estimate for $\langle\tau_\mathrm{err}\rangle$ is \ba \langle\tau_\mathrm{err}\rangle\gtrsim \langle\tau_\mathrm{p}\rangle\frac{P_\mathrm{ss}(V_\mathrm{out}/V_\mathrm{d}\le\alpha)}{P_\mathrm{ss}(V_\mathrm{out}/V_\mathrm{d}=1/2)} \ea which is shown in Fig.~\ref{fig:mem_device} (b).
-Here the steady-state has been evaluated numerically with $\alpha=0.4$.
-The nonequilibrium transition state theory provides a very accurate estimate of the memory time, reflecting the likelihood of observing a fluctuation of $V_\mathrm{out}=1/2$ as becoming exponentially unlikely with increasing $V_\mathrm{d}$ in accord with recent large deviation function analysis\sct{freitas2022reliability}.
-The accuracy of the transition state theory estimate demonstrates that little energy is wasted speeding up transitions\sct{kuznets2021dissipation}.